5 Health Insurance Options for Your Remote Team

 - Other types of assistance.
 We also cover local ambulance transportation, necessary vaccinations, preventative health screenings, prescription drugs, and vision coverage.

-- INC membership.
-An INC membership is an extra layer of protection that Insured Nomads offers for those who purchase travel insurance or Global Health Insurance plans.
-It’s available at no extra cost to you, and it provides access to traveler comforts like airport lounges, important health alerts relevant to your destination, local connections, emergency evacuation and relocation services, and even a panic button in the app.
+- Duty of Care.
+Unlike any other provider, we have build a solution that enables you to get emergency push notifications to your employees in case of crisis, view on a dashboard, and get them to safety in a time of danger.
+We call it the INC membership and it is an extra layer of protection that is built in to protect your team.
+It’s available at no additional cost to you, and it provides access to comforts like access to airport lounges, important health alerts relevant to your destination, local connections, emergency evacuation and relocation services, and even a panic button in the app.

 If members of your remote team often travel out of the country for work, it could be worth it to look into an international health insurance plan.
-Every plan has different levels of coverage, so you’ll need to do plenty of research before making a decision.
-It’s a good idea to ask your team what they need as well.
+Every plan we build for the companies that trust us have a different level of coverage, so we will help you design the employee benefits solution you need and help you in making a decision.

-The INC membership is included at no extra cost with Global Health Insurance plans and group offerings.
+The INC membership is included at no extra cost with health insurance plans.

 Here’s some more information about what an INC membership can do for you and your team when used in addition to an already-purchased health plan.